sullof/inquirer-command-prompt/README.md

 Run the example in `examples/autocompletion.js` to see how the options work.

+##### ellipsis

+When the result of the autocomplete is returned, it is formatted in column.
+It is possible to add more options to customize the result:

+`ellipsized` tells the prompt to ellipsize the suggestions if they are too long

+`ellipsis` is a special character we like to use instead than the typical ellipsis.

+`maxSize` is the max size of the column.
+It is applied only if `ellipsized` is true.
+However, if there is space enough, the formatting is optimized to use that space even if it is larger than `maxSize`.

 ##### saved history

 To save the history and start back from there, you can config a file for history.